nusenu/ContactInfo-Information-Sharing-Specification/README.md

 The fields specified in this document coexists with other arbitrary strings located in the relay's ContactInfo descriptor field.
 Defined fields may appear at any position within the contactInfo string.
-A field identifier (key) MUST only be used once, if it appears multiple times in the ContactInfo string only the first occurance is considered. **Non-ASCII characters are not supported.**
+A field identifier (key) MUST only be used once, if it appears multiple times in the ContactInfo string only the first occurance is considered.
+UTF-8 is supported to the extend that tor supports it ([proposal 285](https://gitweb.torproject.org/torspec.git/tree/proposals/285-utf-8.txt)).

 Information is provided in key-value pairs: